cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 True
 ```

-We can combine two or more comparison expressions using the `and` and `or` operators.
+We can combine two or more comparisons using the `and` and `or` keywords:

 ```python
 >>> x > 0 and x < 10